sbamboo/Gamehub/API/v2/Source/libs/libschedule/readme.txt

   to ensure that cron is running you might also have to run:
   $ chmod +x <scriptYouScheduled>
+  Note!
+ON UNIX MONTH INTERVALS MUST BE BETWEEN 0 AND 12!!!

 Information Agent:
   To get information about currently running tasks run info.py